TheLovinator1/FeedVault.se/README.md

 # FeedVault

-*A seed vault for your feeds.*
+_A seed vault for your feeds._

-FeedVault is an open-source web application written in Golang that allows users to easily archive RSS, Atom, and JSON feeds.
+FeedVault is an open-source web application written in Python that allows users to easily archive RSS, Atom, and JSON feeds.

 With FeedVault, users can effortlessly add their favorite feeds, ensuring they have a centralized location for accessing and preserving valuable content.

 ## Features

-*Note: Some features are currently in development.*
+_Note: Some features are currently in development._

 - **Unified Feed Archiving**: Archive RSS, Atom, and JSON feeds seamlessly in one centralized location.
-- **Efficiency and Scalability**: Built with Go for optimal efficiency and scalability, with no rate limits or throttling.
 - **Content Search**: Easily search your archive for specific content.
 - **Export Options**: Export your archive to various formats, including JSON, CSV, HTML, ODS, RST, TSV, XLS, XLSX, or YAML.
 - **API**: Access your archive programmatically through a API.